Adaptive browser decoder

 Choose the sound source

 Upload a recording or start the microphone.
-For live sound, place the microphone close enough to the speaker that the Morse signal is clearly distinguishable from room noise.
-A clean source is easier to analyse, but the decoder can also inspect recordings where frequency or timing is uncertain.
+For live sound, place the microphone close enough to the source that the Morse signal stands out from room noise.

 2